The Best Watercolor Supplies for Beginners

 Watercolor paper is available in cotton and cellulose (made from trees) paper.
 You can also get it in different textures: hot press (smooth), cold press (medium texture), or rough.

-I normally buy cellulose cold press paper.
+I usually buy cellulose cold press paper.
 It works just fine, especially if you want to paint a lot.

 Whatever you do, don’t try using cardstock.
 It buckles, and the colors will be dull and grainy.